 • Appointing a Board level ‘champion’ to take responsibility for meeting the Commitment and improving support to vulnerable households.

-• Training front-line call centre staff to help better identify vulnerable callers and assist them.
+• Training front-line call center staff to help better identify vulnerable callers and assist them.

 • Providing a freephone number for customers in financial hardship where appropriate